How I Got Into Natural Healing

-Outside my family, I have seen "hopeless" cases turn around with natural therapy: impending blindness reversed, multiple sclerosis improved, mental illness ended, hips rebuilt without surgery, malignancies shrunken, immune systems restored, severe arthritis eliminated, all these and many more; all cured without drugs.
+Outside my family, I have seen "hopeless" cases turn around with natural therapy: impending blindness reversed, multiple sclerosis improved from wheelchair to walker, mental illness ended, hip replacements posponed for twenty pain-free years, malignancies shrunken, immune systems restored, severe arthritis eliminated, all these and many more; all cured without drugs.

-After you see this happen again and again it begins to reach you: these truly ARE simple, safe, economical, and effective natural treatments.
-And, they work on the REAL diseases.
+After you see this happen again and again it begins to reach you: these truly are simple, safe, economical, and effective natural treatments.
+And, they work on real diseases.

 Does health have to hurt and cost a fortune?
 Are blood and drugs prerequisites for healing?
 Is a hospital really the best place for getting better?
 Have medical doctors cornered the market on healing knowledge?
 Is nature-cure a lot of hooey?